Clinician using camera-based assessment with a patient in clinic and via telehealth

 AI-supported wound and incision monitoring

-Wound and incision monitoring for remote follow-up and triage
+Wound and incision documentation in clinic and remote follow-up

-WoundGuard is being developed to help patients submit wound or surgical-incision images from home and convert those images into structured clinical information.
-The goal is to support remote wound surveillance, post-operative follow-up, triage, and longitudinal monitoring.
+WoundGuard is being developed to convert wound or surgical-incision images into structured clinical information—useful for documenting findings during a visit and for remote wound surveillance, post-operative follow-up, triage, and longitudinal monitoring.

 In development